Muschamp Rd

 I walked to the Hump Cafe.
 Yes that is the name, I took a picture of it before but as loyal readers know my Mac has been busted for over two weeks now so I haven’t been able to upload any photos.
 Or more accurately rather than risk my precious photos on a Windows machine I’ve kept them on the memory card instead.
 Just like I did while I was traveling in Japan and South East Asia.

 I’ve had to do without my Mac twice now.
 I already knew this, but some people haven’t grasped it yet so it bears repeating, “You don’t know a good thing, until it is gone.”
 My Mac is my primary means of keeping in touch with friends and family.
 I was using it to look for a job.
-I managed my contacts, played my music, tuned my guitar with it.
+I manage my contacts, played my music, tuned my guitar with it.
 Not to mention I’m a full time MBA student and I used it to write my papers.
 All study materials are digital now.
 I couldn’t download cases or get sample exam questions because that is all online too.
 It was also my only Chinese to English dictionary.
 Not to mention the death of my hard drive, almost caused me to fail a class because my term paper went astray.

 So after having a caffe mocha and checking out the swag I went to iUtopia where I tried to fix my blog template.
 That wasn’t the reason I went to the internet cafe in the morning, but I suddenly realized I would be without my Mac for another week and I was sick of looking at it all busted so I tried to fix it.
 I failed.
 I reread tutorials, I even wrote the guy who runs Urban Giraffe to see if he has any ideas.
 The WordPress.Org support people seem to think it is all the margin width, but I’ve tried dozens of permutations and it doesn’t seem to want to work in IE on Windows.
 I even commented out my photo because I thought that might be causing it.
 When I get odd rendering problems I always steal a phrase from Austin Powers, cross-mojonation.